danchoi/poddb_client/README.markdown

 ## Why

-I wanted a fast and easy way to search for and download podcasts in any Unix environment, without resorting to a GUI application or web browser.
+I wanted a fast and lightweight way to search for and download podcasts in any Unix environment, without resorting to a GUI application or web browser.
 I also wanted to start crowdsourcing and publishing podcast download statistics to make it easier to spot popular podcasts and podcast episodes.
 Finally, I wanted a more streamlined way to search for NPR podcasts than through the NPR website or iTunes.
 Poddb serves these three goals.

 ## Prerequisites